 Every day, clinicians must not only fulfill their roles in supporting the health and wellbeing of Queenslanders, but also stay up-to-date with the information that helps them to do so.
 Understanding how and when clinicians are able to best engage with communications helps us to support the healthcare providers who support us.
-We aim to better understand how clinicians engage with communications and how individual preferences for channel, frequency, and message characteristics may differ.
-Specifically, this project seeks to:
+In this project we aimed to better understand how clinicians engage with communications and how individual preferences for channel, frequency, and message characteristics may differ.
+Specifically, this project sought to:

 - (a) Identify and profile clinician engagement personas (include their ‘information vs inspiration’ balance)

 - (b) Ideate solutions for enhancing clinician information engagement behaviours for each persona.